We apply a third-party certification system, meaning that certification of farms and product suppliers are done by independent certifiers.

 Who can assess against the ASC standards?

-To facilitate further audit efficiency for farms seeking multiple certification (to be able to serve clients with varying demands) ASC and GLOBALG.A.P. have co-developed the following joint checklists.
-The documents below can be used for farms already holding a GLOBALG.A.P. certification that would like add ASC certification.
+To facilitate further audit efficiency for farms seeking multiple certification, and to be able to serve clients with varying demands, the ASC and GLOBALG.A.P. have co-developed joint checklists for the pangasius, salmon and shrimp standards.
+The documents below can be used for farms already holding a GLOBALG.A.P. certificate that would like to add ASC certification.

-For Farms already holding ASC certification and also seeking GLOBALG.A.P. certification, the checklists can be found here.
+For Farms already holding ASC certification and also seeking GLOBALG.A.P. certification, the checklists are listed on GLOBALG.A.P’s website.

 Our farm standards, audit manuals and certification and accreditation requirements have been developed with the intention to cover most real-life scenarios in farming practises.
 Nevertheless, situations occur where these documents do not provide a solution.
 For this reason, accredited certifiers can submit a variance request (VR) on the content of theses documents seeking interpretation guidance or how to address situations not covered.